emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 **Final stage of the router service RFC (2 of 2)**

 <!--alex ignore rejects -->
 Ember 3.6 introduces the final stages of the router service RFC.
-The includes two new methods: [`recognize(url)`](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md#new-method-url-recognition) that can return a `RouteInfo` based on the URL you pass and [`recognizeAndLoad(url)`](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md#new-method-recognize-and-load-models) that takes a string URL and returns a promise that resolves to a `RouteInfoWithAttributes` for the leaf-most route represented by the URL.
+The release includes two new methods: [`recognize(url)`](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md#new-method-url-recognition) that can return a `RouteInfo` based on the URL you pass and [`recognizeAndLoad(url)`](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md#new-method-recognize-and-load-models) that takes a string URL and returns a promise that resolves to a `RouteInfoWithAttributes` for the leaf-most route represented by the URL.
 The promise rejects if the URL is not recognized or an unhandled exception is encountered.

 This final stage also introduces the new observable property `currentRoute`.
 It is guaranteed to change whenever a route transition happens (even when that transition only changes parameters and doesn't change the active route).
 You should consider its value deeply immutable -- we will replace the whole structure whenever it changes.
 The value of `currentRoute` is a `RouteInfo` representing the current leaf route.